-Tucson history spans tens of thousands of years
+Tucson's history spans thousands of years

 Photo: The old military plaza in Tucson in the eary 1900's.

-Tucson's modern history, as we know it, began hundreds of years ago, although humans have been continuously living in the Tucson-area for possibly 15,000 years.
+Tucson, Arizona's "modern" history, as we know it, began hundreds of years ago, although humans have been continuously living in the Tucson-area for possibly 15,000 years.

-Hohokam, O'odham, Sobaipuri tribes lived throughout the Tucson basin for centuries.
+The Hohokam, O'odham, Sobaipuri tribes lived throughout the Tucson basin for centuries.
 They roamed from the Santa Cruz River to the Canada del Oro to the Rillito Rivers depending on the seasons and available water.
 Even though they fought with neighboring tribes, when the Spanish first trekked through in the 1550s, they had no idea of the changes that would come from these outsiders visits and eventual conquest.

 Tucson in the 1600s remained relatively serene until the end of the century when a new wave of Spanish infiltration began with the journeys of Father Eusebio Kino.
 The Tucson of the 1700s was shaped by the efforts of the Jesuits and the Spanish military to exploit mineral and human resources as they settled the Tucson valley.
 The Royal Spanish Presidio of San Augustin del Tucson was established on August 20, 1775.